What does a dehumidifier do, its pros and cons

 Feature Compressor Dehumidifier Desiccant Dehumidifier

-Noise Level Louder (up to 50 dB) Quieter
+Noise Level Noisier (up to 50 dB) Quieter

-Energy Efficiency More energy-efficient in warm climates Higher energy usage
+Energy Efficiency More energy-efficient in warm climates Higher energy use

 Maintenance Requires regular tank emptying No tank; requires desiccant wheel regeneration